Objectives of the master's program and purpose of the examination

 Preliminary admission can be granted if at least 150 ECTS points in the Bachelor's degree and the above-mentioned skills are proven.
 In this case, proof of the bachelor's degree is required at the latest by the end of the re-registration period for the third master semester.

 Application for admission to the master's program must be submitted in good time and form to the Julius Maximilians University in Würzburg for the desired summer or winter semester.
-If you do not have a German university entrance qualification (Abitur, subject-specific higher education entrance qualification or similar) and do not yet have a first degree from a German university, please apply via the International Office .
+If you do not have a German university entrance qualification (Abitur, subject-specific university entrance qualification or similar) and do not yet have a first degree from a German university, please apply via the International Office .

 The following documents must be enclosed with the application: